Adgonzalez2018/HangmanGame/README.md

 # Dependencies
 Hangman game project relies on:
 Tkinter, Random, Pygame, and Math modules
-#
+# Adding words
-You can add words without running the python file, you just have to edit the userInput.txt file and add words
+You can add words without running the python file, you just have to edit the userInput.txt file and type the words in all caps. if you want to add words in the game itself, it will add your typed word and make it uppercase itself.
 # Images
 My images were made from a friend of mine who was willing to make them on Paint.net